TanStack/table/README.md

 - Extensible via hook-based plugin system
 - <a href="https://medium.com/@tannerlinsley/why-i-wrote-react-table-and-the-problems-it-has-solved-for-nozzle-others-445c4e93d4a8#.axza4ixba" target="\_parent">"Why I wrote React Table and the problems it has solved for Nozzle.io"</a> by Tanner Linsley

+## News

+#### What is the current state of React Table?

+React Table v7 is still under active development, and its API is still changing, albeit only slightly.
+For this reason, it is currently in an **alpha** release state.
+It's estimated that it will be out of alpha and into **beta** sometime during September 2019.
+It will then remain in beta for a short time before being released sometime in Q4 of 2019.

+#### Should I use v7@alpha in production?

+You can use it production as long as you lock in the alpha version in your package.json and also accept that the API will likely change before it's official release.

+#### I'm still using v6@latest, what should I do?

+v6 is a great library and is still the default install for `react-table`, however, I do not intend on offering any long-term support for it.
+If you intend to keep using v6, I recommend maintaining your own fork of the library and keeping it up to date for your version of React.

+#### I want to migrate from v6 to v7.
+How do I do that?

+The differences between the 2 versions are incredibly massive.
+Unfortunately, I cannot write a one-to-one upgrade guide for any of v6's API, simply because much of it is irrelevant with v7's headless approach.
+The best approach for migrating to v7 is to learn its API by reading the documentation and then following some of the examples to begin building your own table component.

 ## Documentation

 - [Installation](./docs/installation.md) - Walk through how to install React Table